fuzziqersoftware/sharedstructures/README.md

 ## Future work

 There's a lot to do here.
-- Make the Python module also work in Python 3.
 - Use a more efficient locking strategy.
 Currently we use spinlocks.
 - Make hash tables support more hash functions.
 - Make hash tables support dynamic expansion (rehashing).